 The Unseen Force project stands as a living testament to the unyielding spirit of Ukrainian citizens.
 It is dedicated to promoting the understanding that Ukraine is defined not merely by its territory or a flag fluttering outside your window but by the resilience and humanity of its people.

-Ukraine is not just about territory: it’s about the people.
+Ukraine is not just about territory: it’s about people.

 This exhibition shows us the history and the present of activist resistance movements, their work and activities, as well as the reaction of the artistic environment.
 The exhibition aims to restore the subjectivity of the population in the occupied territories, and highlight the role these people play in resisting the occupying regime.
 The Yellow Ribbon movement, which emerged in April 2022 in Kherson, and the Angry Mavka group, set up in 2023 in Melitopol, are currently waging a guerrilla war of information and sabotage.
 Then there are the Crimean Seagulls Warriors and Atesh, which provide tactical information to the Ukrainian Armed Forces.
 Their resistance creates obstacles to the occupiers’ life and work wherever possible.